ks465/yii2-utils/documents/helpers-genrators.md

 #Generators
+Documentation Edition: 1.2-971126
+Class Version: 0.4.0-971122

 `Yii2` comes with a handful of good generators for agile development.
 In addition to that, `johnitvn/yii2-ajaxcrud` has a very beautiful AJAX modal CRUD system.
 So these generators are mostly useful for setting some defaults.

 ##Form Generator
 Yii2 Form Generator only creates a view file for the given model.
 This version generates a very basic action file and a view containing a `kartik\form\ActiveForm`.

-##Model Generator
+##Model Generators
-This generator is basically the same as the Yii version, except for the model base class and content of the query.
++ `Default`: This generator is basically the same as the Yii version, except for the model base class and content of the query.
 The base class for the model is `khans\utils\models\KHanModel`.
 The query contains an empty body.
++ `Eav`: This generator adds [EavBehavior] to model and [EavQueryTrait] to the accompanied query for EAV pattern.

 ##Controller Generator
 This generator is basically the same as the Yii version, except for the controller base class.
 The base class for the model is `\khans\utils\controllers\KHanWebController`.

 ##CRUD Generators
+By setting `Enable EAV Pattern` the generated pages have extra required codes to manipulate EAV values flawlessly as genuine attributes of the model itself.
+At this time, sorting by EAV attributes is not implemented.
 This generator has four templates:
 + `Default (giiCrudAjax)`: Generates an AJAX CRUD similar to `johnitvn/yii2-ajaxcrud`.
   - `controller` in this template has very little changes.
 Persian content, plus PJAX container ID depending the controller name.